 Individual desserts are the perfect way to add a little romance.
-One of Al Roker's favorites are these made-from-scratch strawberry shortcakes because they're small, sexy and a great mix of flavors and textures.
+One of Al Roker's favorites are these made-from-scratch strawberry shortcakes because they offer a fabulous mix of flavors and textures.
 And yes, it's worth the extra effort to make homemade whipped cream and biscuits.

 Love is definitely in your future if you make this tart filled with salted caramel, lavender-infused ganache and topped with toasted marshmallow.

-There are so many recipes for chocolate mousse, but Julia Child's, which uses egg yolks and butter, yields silky, smooth and decadent results every time.
+There are so many recipes for chocolate mousse, but Julia Child's, which uses egg yolks and butter, yields silky, smooth results every time.

 These truffles are great to give as a Valentine's Day gift, but they're so tasty, you just might want to keep them all for yourself.